akkwok2099/capstone_grocery_market/README.md

 ### Endpoints

 Endpoints information is documented via Swagger UI and can be accessed by appending `/swagger` to the host address, for example, http://localhost:8181/swagger.

+Note: If you tried out the API from Swagger UI and received a `TypeError: Failed to Fetch` error, that, very likely, can be resolved by selecting a different tranferring scheme.
+For example, using HTTP for running the application on the Heroku server; Heroku always deploy applications via SSL or HTTPS.

 ### Error Handling